-Spain's total corn imports have grown steadily over the last five marketing years due to increased competitiveness compared to other feed grains.
-While corn imports have grown, the United States corn share of imports is negligible due to the asynchronous approval of GE events in the EU.
 Agricultural biotechnology adoption in Argentina and Brazil, who were also traditional corn suppliers to Spain, has forced Spain-based feedstuff importers to find alternative corn providers such as Ukraine, Serbia and Russia.
-Currently, intra EU trade and imports of Ukrainian corn supply the large majority of the Spain's grain import market.
+Currently, intra EU trade and imports of Ukrainian corn supply the majority of the Spain's grain imports (Graph 7).